asharanees/Language-Peer/docs/authentication-guide.md

 ### Common Issues

 **Q: I can't log in with my credentials**
-A: Verify your email and password are correct.
+A: Verify your username and password are correct.
 Try the "Forgot Password" feature when available.

-**Q: Registration fails with "Email already exists"**
+**Q: Registration fails with "Username already exists"**
-A: Use the login form instead, or try a different email address.
+A: Use the login form instead, or try a different username.

 **Q: The authentication modal won't open**
 A: Check your browser's JavaScript settings and try refreshing the page.